Project-Sustain/ramdesk-grade-examples/python_assignment_python_grader/sum/README.md

 # Sum

-Print the sum of 2 integers from stdin.
+Write a Python program that prints the sum of 2 integers from stdin.